Datalog and Constraint Satisfaction with Infinite Templates

-Here, the binary relation \edgeS is the only input relation, \tc~is a binary relation computed by the program, and \false is a $0$-ary relation computed by the program.
-The Datalog program computes with the help of the relation \tc~the transitive closure of the edges in the input relation, and derives \false if and only if the input (which can be seen as a digraph defined on the variables) contains a directed cycle.
-In general, we say that a problem is \emph{solved} by a Datalog program, if the distinguished $0$-ary predicate \false is derived on an instance of the problem if and only if the instance has no solution.
+Here, the binary relation \edgeS is the only input relation symbol, \tc~is a binary IDB, and \false is a $0$-ary IDB.
+Informally, the Datalog program computes with the help of the relation \tc~the transitive closure of the edges in the input relation, and derives \false if and only if the input (which can be seen as a digraph defined on the variables) contains a directed cycle.
+Hence, the program above derives \false on a given directed graph if and only if the directed graph does \emph{not} homomorphically map to $({\mathbb Q};<)$.
+In general, we say that a CSP is \emph{solved} by a Datalog program if the distinguished $0$-ary predicate \false is derived on an instance of the CSP if and only if the instance has no solution.
 This will be made precise in Section~\ref{sect:defs}.